CHI-YU-SUNG/Self-Balance-Bot-master/README.md

 ## Product
  Your support will let me be better
 ## video
-* You will see in my youtube channel later
+You will see in my youtube channel later.
- Edit by CHI-YU-SUNG
+* Edit by CHI-YU-SUNG